olivierfriard/boris_docs/analysis.rst

 Advanced event filtering
 --------------------------------------------------------------------------------------------------------------------------------------------

-.. warning:: This function is still experimental in v.
-7.8.5

 This function allows to filter events from one or more observations by selecting subjects, behaviors and logical operators.